ayoungblood/lumozel/README.md

 The Lumozel is a musical controller for live instrumentation based on non-contact sensing.
 It is played with the hands, and notes are triggered by passing the hands through a laser-phototransistor detector.
 Pitch is determined by the position of the hands along the horizontal axis.
 The Lumozel hardware is made to be highly modular and expandable, and the software allows for a variety of configurations.

 Lumozel is a project which has both a hardware component and a software component.
-This repository contains the development of the software component, which can also be used with other Arduino-based controller hardware setups.
+This repository contains the development of the software component, which can also be used with other [Arduino](http://www.arduino.cc/)-based controller hardware setups.
 Currently, plans and schematics for the hardware are unavailable, but will be made available as soon as possible.

+Additionally, plans are underway for a new client-device communication design that is both easier to adapt to a number of other sensors and easier to get working.
+Currently, setting up communication between the hardware and a computer  is not ideal, as it requires installation of a few drivers and some command-line directory whacking.

+The main software client (there are in fact several different flavors) is written in [Processing](http://processing.org/).

 For more information, see the [wiki](http://github.com/ayoungblood/lumozel/wiki)